Makarasana: For Deep Relaxation and Core Strength

 Boost Your Yoga Practice with Siddhi Yoga

-To learn restorative poses like Makarasana, join our 25-Hour Restorative Yoga TTC.
+To learn restorative poses like Makarasana, join our online restorative yoga teacher training .
 This course covers restorative techniques and poses for relaxation and healing.
 If you want to pursue further yoga education or aim to be a yoga teacher, our 200-Hour Online YTT will prove as the best online yoga program for you.
-For those who want to go deeper our 300-Hour Online YTT will cover in-depth and advanced yoga techniques and asanas.
+For those who want to go deeper our 300 Hour Yoga Teacher Training will cover in-depth and advanced yoga techniques and asanas.
 Join us for your holistic well-being and better career opportunities in the yoga space.

 siddhi yoga chakra certification